Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/EasyBuild/README.md

 -   Trivial port of the 4.7.1 EasyConfig.

 -   In a later update we added support for loading `EasyBuild-tools` if available.

+### Version 4.9.1 for LUMI/23.12 and 24.03

+-   Trivial port of the 4.7.1 EasyConfig

+-   At first removed support for loading `EasyBuild-tools` as the reason for it is
+    no longer there (MATLAB installation done differently).